rodrigogarciar1/SpaceDucks/docs/README.md

 | Regression Model | A statistical method used to establish relationships between a dependent variable and one or more independent variables. |
 | Dataset | A structured collection of data used for analysis or training models, typically consisting of rows |

-Table 7.1: Shows the glossary of terms.
+Table 7.1: The glossary of terms used in the application.